byronthecoder/Get_Phase_Tools/readme.md

 ## Python:
-To install the modules required for the functioning og the methods proposed in [1] go in the directory containitng the files **requirements.txt** and **requirements.yml**
+To install the modules required for the functioning og the methods proposed in the paper go in the directory containitng the files **requirements.txt** and **requirements.yml**

 type